-According to Robert D. San Souci, who retold and researched the original story, Disney didn't like the idea of putting in a dragon as a companion for Mulan; they feared it would be too big and menacing.
+According to Robert D. San Souci, who retold and researched the original story, Disney did not like the idea of putting in a dragon as a companion for Mulan; they feared it would be too big and menacing.
 San Souci explained to them that in Chinese lore, dragons can be any size, so a small dragon was approved.
 Thus, Mushu was born.
 This change is acknowledged when Mulan calls him "tiny" and Mushu replies, "Of course!
-I'm travel size for you convenience!
-If I was my REAL size your cow (Khan) here would die of fright!"
+I'm travel size for your convenience!
+If I was my REAL size, your cow (Khan) here would die of fright!"

-Credited with launching the career of Christina Aguilera whose first song to be released in the US was the film's song 'Reflection'.
+The film is credited with launching the career of Christina Aguilera, whose first song to be released in the U.S. was the film's song "Reflection."
 The song went down so well that it landed her a recording contract with RCA Records.

-Tony/Olivier Award Winning actress Lea Salonga originally auditioned for Mulan's voice but was deemed 'not deep enough' for when Mulan is impersonating a male soldier.
-Although 'Ming Na' plays Mulan, Salonga was retained for Mulan's singing voice.
+Tony/Olivier Award-Winning actress Lea Salonga originally auditioned for Mulan's voice, but it was deemed "not deep enough" for when Mulan is impersonating a male soldier.
+Although Ming-Na Wen plays Mulan, Salonga was retained for Mulan's singing voice.

 Disney animators were very keen to gain the support of the Chinese government, hoping that it might help smooth over relations following the upset that had been caused by the Disney-funded release of Kundun (1997).

 In the scene where Mushu awakens the ancestors, one set of grandparents worry that Mulan's quest will ensure her family loses their farm.
-This couple appear to be the couple on the farm in Grant Wood's famous painting 'American Gothic'.
+This couple appears to be the couple on the farm in Grant Wood's famous painting "American Gothic."
 An uncredited Barry Cook, one of the film's directors, provides the man's voice.

-Co-director Barry Cook cites David Lean as one of his influences.
-This is particularly evident given the epic sweep of the Hun mountainside advance of 2,000 soldiers on the Imperial troops and the later crowd sequence of 30,000 in the Imperial City.
+Co-director Barry Cook cited David Lean as one of his influences.
+This is particularly evident given the epic sweep of the Hun mountainside advance of 2,000 soldiers on the Imperial troops, and the later crowd sequence of 30,000 in the Imperial City.